 Julio Giordano, Animal Science, is collaborating with CAC on a computerized model of a dairy farm that calculates and compares the economic value of dairy reproductive programs so that farmers can make informed decisions.

-Drew Margolin is collaborating with CAC on a real-time analytics and visualization platform for social media that detects and visualizes events and collective emotions for social phenomena, such as the Super Bowl or presidential elections.
+Drew Margolin collaborated with CAC on a real-time analytics and visualization platform for social media that detects and visualizes events and collective emotions for social phenomena, such as the Super Bowl or presidential elections.

 College of Arts and Sciences

 Ananth Group relies on the POOL Cluster to conceive new materials from the atoms-up.
 POOL is a joint HPC cluster shared by two departments: Chemical & Biomolecular Engineering and Chemistry (PIs: Escobedo, Koch, Joo, DiStasio, Ananth).

 Helena Aparicio, Linguistics, investigated the brain bases of human language comprehensions using Red Cloud.
 Her research brings together computational linguists and cognitive neuroscientists.